eaedk/Job-Search-Guide/README.md

 ## Repository Contents

-1. **Questions.md**: This Markdown file contains a curated list of insightful questions to ask during job interviews.
+1. [**Questions.md**](Questions.md): This Markdown file contains a curated list of insightful questions to ask during job interviews.
 These questions are designed to help you gather essential information about the role, company culture, opportunities for growth, and more.

+2. [**Additional_Questions.md**](Additional_Questions.md): This supplementary Markdown file provides additional interview questions covering various topics related to the company's operations, culture, and strategic direction.

 ## How to Use This Repository